lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

       $ hello
       Hello, world!

 ``brew`` installs packages under ``/home/linuxbrew/.linuxbrew`` which is automatically mounted when ``.linuxbrew`` folder exists.
-So, if you create a automount folder named ``.linuxbrew``, Homebrew packages can be kept after the compute session is destroyed and then reused for the next compute session.
+So, if an automount folder named ''.linuxbrew'' is created, the Homebrew packages previously installed can be used again, even if the compute session is deleted and a new compute session is created.